fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 We can divide the project into two parts: ingesting and retrieving data.

 1. Ingestion: The goal is to divide data into chunks that fit into the LLM input size.
 Once the information is divided into chunks, we need to find the most relevant chunks to the question.
 This is done with a similarity function.
 1. Retrieval: Once we determined the most relevant chunks, we can use the LLM to answer the question.
-To do so, we combine the user question with the relevant chunks and a prompt that instructs the LLM to answer the question.
+To do so, we combine the user question with the relevant chunks and a prompt instructing the LLM to answer the question.

 These two steps are illustrated in the following diagram.